 Crowds & Costs

 March is less busy than April, but accommodation on the most popular trekking trails (such as in the Everest and Annapurna regions) can still fill up quickly.
-Similarly, domestic flights to popular destinations and tourist buses between Kathmandu and Pokhara can fill up quickly.
+Similarly, domestic flights to popular destinations and tourist buses between Kathmandu and Pokhara can also fill up fast.
 If you're traveling in a group, booking far in advance is wise, although solo travelers will have less of a problem getting tickets.

 Trekking Trails

 Both lower and higher altitude treks will be enjoyable and comfortable by March.
 Accommodation in the Mustang region opens up again, although the temperatures there remain cold for several more weeks.
-It's a good idea to prepare for the cold when traveling there in March, as the winds that whip up by mid-morning are still bitterly cold.
+It's a good idea to prepare for the cold when traveling there in March, as the winds that whip up by midmorning are still bitterly cold.
 Most camping treks that go to high altitude will still be off-limits in March, so teahouse treks are a better option.

 Plan your trip to Nepal